File Explorer in a browser

 Sensitivity labels

-The labels can be displayed as custom columns in the Explorer tree.
+The sensitivity labels can be displayed as custom columns in the Explorer tree.

 The ellipsis option “Properties” also shows the sensitivity label.